-The group of Networks and Distributed systems at the Informatics Department, University of Oslo has two PhD positions in blockchain technologies.
-The positions are in the context of the newly funded project called SmartMed: Secure and accountable sharing of medical records using smart contracts and blockchain.The deadline for applications is April 1, 2019.
+The group of Networks and Distributed systems at the Informatics Department, University of Oslo has one open PhD position in blockchain technologies.
+The position is in the context of the newly funded project called SmartMed: Secure and accountable sharing of medical records using smart contracts and blockchain.The deadline for applications is 18 of August.

 The research will be done in collaboration with Cornell University, which is one of leading research centers in the world in the area of blockchain.